-10. How does the court determine what law will apply to the claims?
+10. How does the court determine which law governs the claims in your jurisdiction?

 In order to clarify the question of the applicable law in international situations, the first question is whether bilateral treaty provisions exist.
 If there are none, the court applies the lex fori rule.
 Liechtenstein's conflict of law rules are codified in the International Private Law Act (Gesetz über das internationale Privatrecht; IPRG).
 Liechtenstein law in general acknowledges the choice of law by the parties.
 However, in a situation with no international element, the court will apply national substantive law.
 Where conflict of law rules call for the application of foreign law, Liechtenstein must apply such foreign law unless it would produce a result contrary to public order or good morals, in other words contrary to fundamental values of the Liechtenstein legal system.